App hardening: the right settings per app

 DAITA (Mullvad-specific) Settings → DAITA → On

 Defends against traffic analysis by masking the size and timing of data packets.
-Newer feature, minor performance cost.
+Newer feature, some performance cost.

 Lockdown mode Settings → VPN settings → Block when VPN is disconnected → On